Cyril0519/calculator/README.md

 # calculator
-a simple calculator
+a simple calculator with htmk/css/js
-and this is the first project that i have successfully upload to github